tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 trigger retries, as described in {{rejected-ech}}.
 This may be implemented, for instance, by reporting a failed connection with a dedicated error code.

+Prior to attempting a connection, a client SHOULD validate the `ECHConfig` to ensure that the public_name can be authenticated.
+Clients SHOULD ignore any `ECHConfig` structure with a public_name that is not a vaild host name in preferred name syntax (see {{Section 2 of ?DNS-TERMS=RFC8499}}).
+That is, to be valid, the public_name needs to be a dot-separated sequence of LDH labels, as defined in {{!RFC5890, Section 2.3.1}}, where:

+* the sequence does not begin or end with an ASCII dot;
+* all labels are no more than 63 octets; and
+* the sequence does not parse as an IPv4 address {{!RFC0790}} in textual form, including a hexadecimal form that starts with "0x".

 ### Impact of Retry on Future Connections